plone/training/dexterity.rst

     <form:widget type="z3c.form.browser.checkbox.SingleCheckBoxFieldWidget"/>

 * Edit the News Item again.
-The widget changed from a radiofield to a checkbox.
+The widget changed from a radio field to a checkbox.
 * The new field ``Hot News`` is not displayed when rendering the News Item.
 We'll take care of this later.